 Section 5.
-An employee's request for vacation leave shall be approved or disapproved by the employee's Bureau or Division Commander or designee, or Chief Deputy if applicable.
+An employee's request for vacation leave shall be approved or disapproved by the employee's Bureau or Division Commander or designee.
 The date on which the vacation leave is to begin and the date on which the employee is to return to work shall be specified in all requests for vacation leave.
-The determination of the Bureau or Division Commander, or Chief Deputy if applicable, on the matter of vacation leave schedules shall be final.
+The determination of the Bureau or Division Commander on the matter of vacation leave schedules shall be final.